 Rules and Regulations

-Medicare Set Aside account holders are required to report their expenditures on annual basis to the Centers for Medicare and Medicaid Services (CMS).
+MSA account holders must report their annual expenditures to the Centers for Medicare and Medicaid Services (CMS).
 They must hold on to all receipts in order to validate the expenses.
-As for qualified expenses, settlement funds can only be used to pay for treatments and prescriptions directly related to the injury.
+Further, settlement funds can only be used to pay for qualified treatments and prescriptions directly related to the injury.
 Plus, the claimant has to pay the approved Medicare rate for each service.

 If account holders do not manage their MSA account properly, pay more than the approved amount for a service or treatment, or pay for non-allowable expenses from the account, they can face some serious repercussions, such as paying back the overages/improperly spent funds and jeopardizing future Medicare benefits.